VincentKervyn/signatures_reco/README.md

-# Handwritten Signatures detection and recognition project
+# Handwritten Signatures (and logo) detection and recognition project
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request